How much protein do I need per day in my diet?

 Proteins have not yet been shown to cause kidney damage.

-However, high protein diets result in increased metabolic wastes being excreted in the urine, so it is particularly important to drink plenty of water to avoid dehydration.
+However, high protein diets result in an increase in metabolic wastes being excreted in the urine, so it is particularly important to drink plenty of water to avoid dehydration.

 The liver, like the kidneys, is an important processing organ.
 So it's the same as with the kidneys: people with liver damage (such as cirrhosis) are told to eat less protein.